Eye doctor in surgery.

 By talking to our partner hospitals and their staff, we create teaching programs tailored specifically for their needs.
 Our volunteers conduct this training and pass on the tools to undertake more complicated procedures, improve surgical outcomes and most importantly of all, restore sight to those in need of assistance.

 Our Volunteer Faculty also mentor people from around the world through our telemedicine platform, Cybersight.
-With 89% of the world’s blind population living in low-income settings, this training is making eye care more accessible where it is needed most.
+With 89% of the globe’s blind population living in low income settings, this training is making eye care more accessible where it’s needed most.

 Volunteers in the News